ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 This is a relatively new strategy that was first published by Robbert van Renesse and Fred Schneider in a 2004 paper called ["Chain Replication for Supporting High Throughput And Availability"](./papers/chain_replication.pdf)

 ***Q:***&nbsp;&nbsp; But how can this be faster?
-The response time experienced by the client will now be the ***sum*** of the times taken for each process to complete the write and propagate the request through to the next link in the chain.
+The response time experienced by the client will now be the ***sum*** of the times taken for each process to complete the message delivery and propagate the request through to the next link in the chain.
 How can this then be described as *High Throughput*?

 ***A:***&nbsp;&nbsp; Well, to answer this question, we must first define what we mean by "Throughput".

 > **Throughput**: The number of operations a system can perform per unit of time

 The answer to this question also depends on the ratio of reads and writes we expect our system to handle.
 For systems the perform mostly writes, then Primary Backup Replication will probably achieve higher throughput, but for systems that perform mostly reads, Chain Replication will probably achieve higher throughput.

 ### Chain Replication: Drawbacks

 In Primary Backup replication, when the primary performs a write, the replication messages are broadcast (I.E. sent out in parallel) to all the backup processes.
-Therefore, the longest wait time will be no longer than the time taken for the slowest backup to complete the write and send out its `ack`.
+Therefore, the longest wait time will be no longer than the time taken for the slowest backup to complete the message delivery and send out its `ack`.
 So, no matter how many backups you have, the worst-case scenario will never be worse than the slowest individual backup process.

 However, in Chain Replication, the length of the backup chain defines the overall response time for a write to complete.
-As the chain length increases, so the overall response time increases because write replication propagates sequentially down the length of the chain.
+As the chain length increases, so the overall response time increases because write replication propagates sequentially down the chain.

 This then increases the system's ***write latency***.

 What about read latency though?
 Read latency for a Chain Replication system does not vary with chain length because all reads are directed to the tail.

 Both of these strategies are commonly used; however, the decision as to which one will work best for you is governed primarily by the balance of reads and writes you expect your system to receive.